ducdh1210/AgenticDemo/README.md

 # Introduction

 This is the backend of a POC AI agent project.
 It handles different types of user requests, such as answering questions or identifying entities in PDF files.

-It also collects data from the internet, generates knowledge embeddings, and uses a Large Language Model (LLM) for question-answer capabilities.
-The web app is built using FastAPI and relies on a PostgreSQL database with pgvector for managing and querying embeddings.
+To build the knowledge base, the service collects data from the internet, generates knowledge embeddings.

+The web app is built using FastAPI and relies on a `PostgreSQL` database with `pgvector`extension for storing embeddings and metadata.
+It leverages `openAI API` for the LLM, `langchain`/`langgraph` for application orchestration, and`langsmith` for LLM tracing and evaluation.

 # Setup (local development)